Waunakee, Wisconsin

 Waunakee (/ˌwɔːnəˈkiː/) is a village in Dane County, Wisconsin, United States.
 The population was 14,879 at the 2020 census.
-It is part of the Madison Metropolitan Statistical Area.
+A suburb of Madison, it is part of the Madison metropolitan area.
 Waunakee bills itself as "The Only Waunakee in the World".

 History

-When the Chicago and Northwestern Railroad wanted to expand its line from Madison to Saint Paul, a door was opened for development of a town.
-The original location of the village was intended to be at Packham's Mill, about where Mill Road crosses the railroad track today two miles southeast of today's downtown Waunakee.
-However, two local settlers, Louis Baker and George Fish, platted a village on their land two miles further northwest along the railroad.
-Railroad officials agreed to moving a train depot to the new community in exchange for $1,500 and two miles of right of way.
+When the Chicago and Northwestern Railway wanted to expand its line from Madison to Saint Paul, a door was opened for the development of a town.
+Its original location was intended to be at Packham's Mill, about where Mill Road crosses the railroad track today two miles southeast of downtown.
+But two local settlers, Louis Baker and George Fish, platted a village on their land two miles further northwest along the railroad.
+Railroad officials agreed to move a train depot to the new community in exchange for $1,500 and two miles of right of way.
 The village was founded in 1871 and formally incorporated in 1893.

-Baker and Fish did not want to take credit for naming the community, so they asked Simeon Mills and Mr. Hill of Madison to come up with a list.
+Baker and Fish did not want credit for naming the community, so they asked Simeon Mills and a Mr. Hill of Madison to come up with a list.
 The name "Waunakee" has a Native American origin meaning "fair and pleasant valley."
+In their "Dictionary of Wisconsin History", on the other hand, the Wisconsin Historical Society has the village's name deriving from the Chippewa name of "a friendly Indian" from the area, "Waunaki", meaning "he lives in peace".

-Robert F. Kennedy visited the village to campaign for his brother John for president in February 1960.
+Robert F. Kennedy and Ted Kennedy each visited the village to campaign for their brother John before the contested Wisconsin presidential primary in March 1960.
 Former First Lady Barbara Bush visited the village to campaign for her son George for president in October 2000.
+In October 2024, Donald Trump held a rally in the village at Dane Manufacturing, the first visit by a Republican presidential nominee to Dane County since 1996.

-The landmark Waunakee Railroad Depot located in the central part of town is listed on the National Register of Historic Places.
+The landmark Waunakee Railroad Depot, in the central part of town, is listed on the National Register of Historic Places.
 It now houses the Waunakee Area Chamber of Commerce offices.